 While new hairs usually begin to grow around two weeks after the first treatment it will, of course, take some time for these hairs to grow long enough to thicken your hair.
 In addition to new hair, individual hairs will thicken and growth overall may accelerate in some cases.
 Most patients can see a noticeable difference in hair thickness three to six months after the initial treatment.

 Contact us for a free consultation.

-If you're curious about PRP skin rejuvenation, commonly known as a Vampire Facial, you can learn about that here.
+If you're curious about PRP skin rejuvenation, you can learn about that here.